zedlopez/ifm/Writing with Inform.md

 	say "Cluck!
 Cluck!
 Cluck! says the egg-timer."
 ```

-The event here is called "the egg-timer clucks".
-It only happens if we instruct so, using one of the following phrases:
+The event here is called `the egg-timer clucks`, but this event name could have been anything we chose: as it happens, the event involves the egg-timer, but it doesn't need to have `egg-timer` in the name.
+Events like this happen only when instructed to happen, using one of the following phrases:

 > phrase: {ph_timefromnow} (rule) in (time) from now
 >